karthikeysaxena2507/Socialites/README.md

 # [Socialites](https://socialites-karthikey.herokuapp.com/)
-I built a Social Networking Web Application from scratch using the MERN tech stack.
+A Social Networking Web Application built from scratch using the MERN tech stack.
 The website is responsive and can be used in mobile browser as well.
 Find the [live version here](https://socialites-karthikey.herokuapp.com/)

 ## Website Features:
 * Users can create a post, add comments and reactions, see which other users commented and reacted on different posts, and also chat with other users or in a group.